Dembowski-Ostrom polynomials and reversed Dickson polynomials: DO polynomials from RDPs of the first kind

-Now assume that $\ell_1 \equiv 0\pmod{3}$.
+Now assume that the coefficient of the second last term in (\ref{E3.1}) is zero.
 In this case, we shall show that the fourth term always exists.
-Note that the fourth term contains the monomial $X^8$ whose exponent can not be written as $3^i+3^j$ for some nonnegative integers $i$ and $j$.
+Note that the fourth term contains the monomial $X^8$ whose exponent cannot be written as $3^i+3^j$ for some nonnegative integers $i$ and $j$.
 The coefficient of the fourth term is given by